neicnordic/ahm18.neic.nordforsk.org/_crossteams/04-hands-on4.md

 ---
-organizers:  Anyone interested to participate!
+organizers:  Anne Fouilloux and Maiken Pedersen
 title:  How do we organize communication within and outside our project?
 details: /crossteams/ho_details4/
 name: hands-on